How Pulumi Works

 When a Pulumi program is deployed via

-pulumi update, there are a few processes involved.
+pulumi up, there are a few processes involved.
 The language host launches Node or Python and observes the running program.
 The host interacts with the Pulumi engine, which is the part of the CLI that determines which resource changes to make (if any).
 Any resource changes are then executed via an underlying provider, such as AWS, Azure, Kubernetes, and so on.
 The engine connects to pulumi.com to retrieve the stack’s checkpoint, which stores the last known state of provisioned resources.

 During program execution, whenever there is a resource creation statement (via